 Every student in every program at the OSU College of Education, Health and Aviation (EHA) gets a significant amount of hands-on experience before graduating.
 Physical Education majors experience 45 hours of assisting with real-life situations in schools and 14 weeks of student teaching.
 Some students get practical experience by participating in the National Youths Sports Program (NYSP), workshops, conferences, and other volunteer work.

 Physical education is based on pedagogy of sport skills, exercise and fitness, outdoor activities, and rhythmic movement.
 Studies include adapted physical education, kinesiology, bio-mechanics, physiology of exercise, elementary and secondary teaching methods and motor development.

 Physical Education majors learn how to integrate telecommunications and technology in their profession.
 They learn about making computer-assisted presentations, setting up web sites, preparing distance learning courses for the internet, and other activities to stimulate students.
 In addition to required technology courses, EHA students experience computer-oriented units integrated in many classes.
 This brings technology into everyday use for future teachers.

 Getting the Job

-Last year more than $250,000 in scholarships were awarded to students in the College of Education.
+Last year more than $250,000 in scholarships were awarded to students in the College of Education, Health and Aviation.
 In addition to endowed scholarships from the college, students are sometimes awarded scholarships from state or national professional organizations.
 Students may also apply for fee waivers, college workstudy, federal grants and loans, and employment opportunities on campus.